WWE ThunderDome: History

 The promotion did not announce the length of their residency at Tropicana Field, but it was expected that they would eventually have to leave around March due to the start of the 2021 Tampa Bay Rays season.
 On March 24, WWE announced that they would relocate to the Yuengling Center, located on the campus of the University of South Florida in Tampa, beginning with the post-WrestleMania 37 episode of Raw on April 12.
 WWE taped the April 5 and 9 episodes of Raw and SmackDown, respectively, as well as the 2021 WWE Hall of Fame ceremony, the week prior to allow time to move the ThunderDome from Tropicana Field to Yuengling Center before the April 12 broadcast.
 The April 9 episode of SmackDown, which was taped on April 2, was the final show produced at Tropicana Field.
 WWE remained at the Yuengling Center until July 9, as the company announced that they would be returning to live touring, starting with the July 16 episode of SmackDown in Houston, Texas, thus ending production of the ThunderDome broadcasts.
 The final ThunderDome show produced live was the July 9 episode of SmackDown with the final ThunderDome-based broadcast airing as the July 15 episode of Main Event, which was taped on July 6.
-Additionally, June's Hell in a Cell event was the final PPV held in the ThunderDome, which also made Hell in a Cell the only PPV to be produced twice from the ThunderDome.
-The period of time that WWE produced shows from the ThunderDome has been referred to as the "ThunderDome Era."
+Additionally, June's Hell in a Cell event was the final PPV and livestreaming event held in the ThunderDome, which also made Hell in a Cell the only PPV and livestreaming event to be produced twice from the ThunderDome.
+The period of time that WWE produced shows from the ThunderDome has been referred to as the "ThunderDome Era".

 On October 4, 2020, at NXT TakeOver 31, WWE debuted a similar setup dubbed the Capitol Wrestling Center for their NXT brand's events—since mid-March, NXT's shows were held behind closed doors at Full Sail University in Winter Park, Florida.
 The Capitol Wrestling Center was hosted at the WWE Performance Center and had many of the same features as the ThunderDome.
 The main difference was that the Capitol Wrestling Center included a small crowd of select live fans, who were originally required to wear masks and divided by plexiglass walls, in addition to the virtual fans.
 The name was also an homage to WWE's predecessor, the Capitol Wrestling Corporation.
 205 Live's shows were also moved to the Performance Center following TakeOver 31.
 The Performance Center would become NXT's permanent home base and by June 2021, nearly all COVID restrictions were lifted with audience capacity expanded and no longer featuring virtual fans.
-On September 14, 2021, the Capitol Wrestling Center name was discontinued when NXT was relaunched as NXT 2.0, complete with a fully redesigned Performance Center.
+On September 14, 2021, the Capitol Wrestling Center name was discontinued when NXT was relaunched as NXT 2.0, complete with a fully redesigned Performance Center with all COVID restrictions lifted.